torpago/mqt-client/docs/VelocityControlResponse.md

 ### NewVelocityControlResponse

-`func NewVelocityControlResponse(amountLimit float32, currencyCode string, velocityWindow string, ) *VelocityControlResponse`
+`func NewVelocityControlResponse(amountLimit decimal.Decimal, currencyCode string, velocityWindow string, ) *VelocityControlResponse`

 NewVelocityControlResponse instantiates a new VelocityControlResponse object This constructor will assign default values to properties that have it defined,